sweetsweetstefan/cloudmc-cloudca-kb/rbac/en/rbac-en.md

 The function of a system role is to control access to CloudMC functionality in a simple, standard way.
 A system role can be assigned to users within an organization, and can also enable cross-organization collaboration.
 System roles are enforced in the Web user interface as well as in the CloudMC API.
 Custom roles can be defined with permissions that are aligned to business needs.

-All system roles have a *scope*, which can be any of the following: [MIGHT CREATE DIAGRAMS]
+All system roles have a *scope*, which can be one of the following: [MIGHT CREATE DIAGRAMS]
 - All organizations in CloudMC
 - Only the top-level organizations
 - A specific organization but not its sub-organizations